-The Mississauga Tourism Destination Master Plan is a five-year plan that provides a vision for tourism in Mississauga.
-Funded jointly by the City of Mississauga and its regional tourism organization, Tourism Toronto, the Master Plan guides future tourism efforts, provides strategic direction to help elevate Mississauga as a tourist destination and identifies key initiatives to promote positive visitor experiences.
+The Tourism Mississauga Master Plan is a five-year plan that provides a vision for tourism in Mississauga.
+Funded jointly by the City of Mississauga and its regional tourism organization, Tourism Mississauga, the Master Plan guides future tourism efforts, provides strategic direction to help elevate Mississauga as a tourist destination and identifies key initiatives to promote positive visitor experiences.

 To view or download a copy of the Plan please click here .

 Mississauga is Canada’s sixth largest city, located in Southern Ontario on the beautiful waterfront of Lake Ontario.
 Conveniently a 30-minute drive from downtown Toronto, Mississauga is also within close reach of Niagara Falls and other day trips and less than 90 minutes from the US border.